rickithadi/bigduckmusic.com/src/pages/features/2021-04-03-weekly-picks-3rd-april-2021.md

   - David Loke Kai Yuan
   - kotoji
 ---
-**Our featured picks this week - rock 'n' roll from KAZZMIR , cross-genre beat explorations from KoFlow and David Loke Kai Yuan, and heartbreaking indie rock from kotoji!**
+**Our featured picks this week - rock 'n' roll from KAZZMIR , a cross-genre beat collaboration from KoFlow and David Loke Kai Yuan, and heartbreaking indie rock from kotoji!**

 # KAZZMIR